laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 ## Jenkinsfile

 [My example pipeline](https://github.com/laszlocph/spring-boot-dummy/blob/master/Jenkinsfile) contains three stages:
-* the first one to prepare the Build container image
+* the first one to prepares the Build container image
-* the second to run the actual build inside that container
+* the second runs the actual build inside that container
-* the last one to take the artifact and build the production container image.
+* the last one takes the artifact and build the production container image.

 ![Pipeline](pipeline.png)